malleable-systems/malleable.systems/content/catalog/_index.md

 better systems for us all that support the [essential principles]({{< relref "../_index.md">}}) of malleability.

-If you know of people or projects that should be added, please [contribute](https://github.com/malleable-systems/malleable.systems) or [send us a note](mailto:feedback@malleable.systems).
+If you know of people, projects, threads, or anything else that should be added, please [contribute](https://github.com/malleable-systems/malleable.systems) or [send us a note](mailto:feedback@malleable.systems).
 Similarly, please let us know about anything that should be removed or corrected.